phun-ky/phun-ky/README.md

 I then worked for Bekk Consulting AS as a Manager Consultant within Frontend Development, daily fought and conquered technologies within web development.

-I know work as a Principal Engineer for Knowit
+I now work as a Principal Engineer for Knowit

 I am an open source evangelist, and love to work with new emerging technologies related to Open Source.